Frequently Asked Questions

 • How many sessions will it take?
 It depends on many factors, such as: how well we establish rapport, what you’re trying to achieve from therapy, what has your life experience been up to this point?, what are you currently struggling with?, how willing and prepared you are to get started? to name a few.
 After 1-3 sessions, we will work out a therapy agreement concerning the frequency and duration of therapy.

 • What is your cancellation policy?
 I work diligently to meet the needs of my clients in scheduling sessions that are most convenient for them.
 In return, I ask all clients to provide 48 hours notice if they have to cancel or reschedule their appointment times.
 As a result, I charge the full session fee for missed appointments or appointments cancelled or rescheduled with less than a full 48 hours notice.
-In the case of an emergency, an admin fee may be charged at my discretion.
+In the case of an emergency or illness, an admin fee may be charged instead at my discretion.

 • How do I book an appointment with you?
 Through the Contact Me” form on this site, through e-mail (laura@laurahetherington.com) or call 416-317-8277.